-The manpower strength as on 31st March 2017 was 368.
+The manpower strength as on 31st March 2018 was 367.

-Details of Loans guarantees or investments
+Details of loans guarantees or investments

 Loans guarantees and investments covered under Section 186 of the Companies Act 2013form part of the Notes to financial statements provided in this Annual Report.

-Your company has not accepted any deposits from the public during the year underreport.
+Your Company has not accepted any deposits from the public during the year underreport.

-During the year under review there were no transactions not at arms' length within themeaning of Section 188 of the Companies Act 2013.
-The policy on transactions with relatedparties framed by the Audit Committeeof the Company as published in the website of the Company viz.http://tnpetro.com/corporate-governance-policies/.
+During the year under review there were no transactions not at arms' length within themeaning of Section 188 of the Companies Act 2013 ("the Act") or any materialtransactions with the related parties in terms of the policy framed by the Audit Committeeof the Company as published in the website of the Company viz.http://tnpetro.com/corporate-governance-policies/.